 You cannot raise new issues in your request for an internal review.
 The sole purpose of the review is for another officer to reconsider the decision on your original request only.
 You can expect a decision within three weeks of us receiving your request.

 You may appeal the internal review decision within six months to the Office of the Information Commissioner.
-All appeals should be in writing and emailed to email@example.com, or delivered or posted to the Office of the Information Commissioner, 18 Lower Leeson Street, Dublin 2, D02 HE97.
+All appeals should be in writing and emailed to email@example.com, or delivered or posted to the Office of the Commissioner for Environmental Information, 6 Earlsfort Terrace, Dublin 2, D02 W773.

 A fee of €50 (€15 for medical card holders) may apply, but there is no fee for an appeal concerning only personal information relating to you or in relation to a decision to impose a fee or deposit.